CartoDB/carto-workshop/01-builder-visualization/exercises/aggregations.md

 ### 2. 3.
 Aggregation by provinces

-For some countries, CARTO has geometries of their administrative level 1.
+For some countries, CARTO has geometries of their administrative level one.
 That usually match provinces, states or other administrative levels superior to the local scale

 * Use the *ADMIN.
 LEVEL* options to select *provinces*

 ![adm-agg-06](imgs/01-adm-agg-06.png)

 * Wait for the map to be calculated and see how the choropleths have been created using the selected aggregation function.
-In this case, same as before: `SUM(pop_max)` (or _sum the population in the aggregated cities_)
+In this case, same as before: `SUM(pop_max)` (or _"sum the population in the aggregated cities"_)

 ![adm-agg-07](imgs/01-adm-agg-07.png)